 Hispanic, Latino and Spanish all have different meanings.
 However, the U.S. Census Bureau uses Hispanic and Latino interchangeably.
 What exactly do these terms mean?
-Here is my take on this interesting topic.
+Here is my take on this exciting topic.

 Since I’m entirely (or mostly) of Caucasian ancestry, I’ve always thought I was just a white person… until I relocated to the United States of America.
 While I haven’t stopped thinking of myself as white, I’ve also embraced the Hispanic/Latino tag.
 Hispanic and Latino Americans are the descendants of countries from Latin America and Spain.
 Having been born and raised in Spain, why wouldn’t I choose to identify myself as such?